2025-environmental-bioinformatics/Lab-Unix/README.md

 You should see a folder within `/proj/omics/env-bio/2025` called `users/`.
 This directory holds many subdirectories that we will be using in the class.

 Navigate to the `users` folder and create your personal directory.
-Use your poseidon user name, and command `mk` (amke directory).
+Use your poseidon user name, and command `mk` ("make directory").
 Go to the folder you just made

 ```bash
 cd users